Bug report #11452

 I would imagine these two methods should produce the same, correct output.
 If one is correct, which one is it?
 Or am I missing something....

-#2 Updated by Jukka Rahkonen about 6 years ago
+#2 Updated by Jukka Rahkonen almost 7 years ago

 GDAL OSM driver and the native QGIS OSM tools are different implementations.
 A well educated user might get the same result with both those tools at least with points but perhaps still not with polylines and polygons.
 That's because implementations probably use different logic when they interpret if a closed ring should go to lines or polygons.